 Driven by an intense focus on reducing costs and improving well productivity economics, the trend is completing longer laterals with higher injection and proppant loading and ever increasing pump rates.
 Friction reduction chemicals (FR) are nowadays an essential element in well stimulation.

-Innovation is moving fast since the market shifted from gel and hybrid fracs to slik water fracs.
-Operators are challenged to increase the reuse of produced water to cut back on fresh water consumption, and demand that frac fluids provide elevated viscosities to boost proppant transport.
+Today, operators are challenged to increase the reuse of produced water to cut back on fresh water consumption, and demand fluids that provide elevated viscosities to boost proppant transport.

 DrySlik 3.5, a 30% AMPS anionic copolymer, is finely ground, which is a key to high activity and quick hydration – even at low ambient temperatures in high-salinity brines and produced water.
 In addition, DrySlik 1235 and DrySlik 3.0 are anionic copolymers that are ideal for medium brines and fresh water applications.
 An associative thickener can be blended to boost the low-end rheology for enhanced proppant transport.
 Cationic applications are serviced with DrySlik 2358.